Cedar Fire

 The Cedar Fire was a massive, highly-destructive wildfire, which burned 273,246 acre of land in San Diego County, California, during October and November 2003.
-The fire's rapid growth was driven by the Santa Ana wind, causing the fire to spread at a rate of 3600 acres per hour.
+The fire's rapid growth was driven by the Santa Ana winds, causing the fire to spread at a rate of 3600 acres per hour.
 By the time the fire was fully contained on November 4, it had destroyed 2,820 buildings (including 2,232 homes) and killed 15 people, including one firefighter.
 Hotspots continued to burn within the Cedar Fire's perimeter until December 5, 2003, when the fire was fully brought under control.

 The fire remains one of the largest wildfires in California history and, as of January 2022, the ninth-largest wildfire in the state's modern history.
 According to CALFIRE, it is also the sixth-deadliest and fourth-most destructive wildfire in state history, causing just over $1.3 billion in damages.
 In November 2018, the Camp Fire (2018) surpassed the Tubbs Fire (which had previously surpassed the 1991 Oakland Firestorm and the Cedar Fire) to become the single most destructive wildfire in California history, in terms of the number of buildings destroyed.
 In December 2017, the Thomas Fire surpassed the Cedar Fire to become California's largest modern wildfire on record, before the Mendocino Complex Fire's Ranch Fire surpassed both fires to become the state's largest wildfire in August 2018.